gavr-games/arrows/README.md

 * create logo
 * championships
 * delete guest users
-* add jump ball ability (cooldown per ball)
-* no Draw if someone exits
+* no "Draw" if someone exits
+* delete games with no actions taken
+* tutorial